taimoorsattar7/taimoorsattar.dev/src/pages/blogs/loop-through-an-array-in-javascript.md

 ---
-title: loop through an array in JavaScript
+title: How to loop through an array in JavaScript
 description: In JavaScript, we use the loop to iterate over an array.
 We will discuss about Traditional and forEach loop method in Javascript
 date: 2020-12-28T17:11:37.030Z